timescale/docs/api/set_chunk_time_interval.md

 |-|-|-|
 |`dimension_name`|REGCLASS|The name of the time dimension to set the number of partitions for|

-You need to use `dimension_name` argument if your hypertable has multiple time dimensions.
+You need to use `dimension_name` argument only if your hypertable has multiple time dimensions.

 ### Sample Usage